 Suggested by A Backpackers Tale

 Raglan is a tiny town famous for its volcanic and surfing beaches.
 This seaside town, lying 30 miles west of Hamlation and is a relaxing place to take a couple beach days and recharge.

 But Raglan appeals to more than just surfers.
 For non surfers – aka me – head next door to Ocean Beach.

 However, what I really loved about this volcanic beach is that it isn’t packed.
 And even when others are on the beach it is so massive that everyone can spread out and you still have privacy.

 Raglan is a great place to take a break traveling New Zealand from a road trip or bus tour of New Zealand.
-The lazy seaside town is quiet and the volcanic beaches beautiful.
+The lazy seaside town is quiet and the volcanic NZ beaches are beautiful.